Running GStreamer Applications

 plug-ins installed system-wide.
 On this system, they are stored in

 GStreamer will scan these paths for GStreamer plug-ins.
 These plug-ins will be loaded after the plug-ins in the GST_PLUGIN_PATH variable below.
 The paths are scanned in the given order.
 This allows a user to override system-installed plug-ins with his own versions.
+The GST_PLUGIN_SYSTEM_PATH_1_0 variant is useful if both the old GStreamer 0.10 version and the new GStreamer 1.0 version need to be pointed to new plugin paths.
+The latter will use the _1_0 variant over the non-versioned one if it is set.
 Setting this variable to an empty string will cause GStreamer not to scan any system paths at all for plug-ins.
 This can be useful if you're running uninstalled (for development purposes) or while running testsuites.

-This environment variable can be set to a colon-separated list of paths.
+This environment variable can be set to a colon-separated list of paths (or a

 GStreamer will scan these paths for GStreamer plug-ins.
 These plug-ins will